pretix/pretix-docs/docs/guides/pretixscan/android.md

 Our scan smartphones have both a camera and a scanner.
 The scanner works much more quickly and reliably than the camera.
-Thus, you should always use the scanner at your check-in.
+Thus, if you have a scanner, then you should always use the scanner at your check-in.
-If you are using a device without a scanner, then you should use the camera instead.

-In order to confirm that the device uses the right setting, open pretixSCAN, tap the three-dot button :btn-icon:fa3-ellipsis-v:: in the top right corner, and then tap :btn:Settings:.
+In order to confirm that the device is using the right setting, open pretixSCAN, tap the three-dot button :btn-icon:fa3-ellipsis-v:: in the top right corner, and then tap :btn:Settings:.
 Scroll to the section titled "User interface".
 If your device has a scanner, uncheck the box next to "Use device camera".
 If your device does have a scanner, check that box.